 Eggs and butter should be placed in a compartment protected by a cover so that they do not get too cold (eggs) or too hard (butter).

 The exterior of your fridge can get pretty dirty from constant use.
 Any good general purpose cleaning product should work, and a spray bottle is essential.
 If you have a stainless steel refrigerator, make sure you read the cautions before you buy a cleaner, so that you can be certain it won’t damage the finish.
-For a simple cleaning solution, use a mixture of white vinegar and water in a spray bottle od use some washing up liquid.
+For a simple cleaning solution, use a mixture of white vinegar and water in a spray bottle.
 Buff dry using a Stainless Steel e-cloth

 Schedule your fridge clean in your cleaning schedule.
 I like to clean out my refrigerator weekly, before rubbish collection day and before the shopping is delivered.